Selling a Business to a Competitor: Risks, Benefits, and How to Protect Yourself

 Even with the bona fide sale exception, drafting an enforceable non-compete in an M&A context requires careful consideration.
 Courts generally scrutinize non-competes to ensure they are reasonable in scope and do not unduly restrict an individual’s ability to earn a living.
 Key factors for enforceability include:

-• Reasonable Scope: The restrictions must be reasonable in terms of:
+- Reasonable Scope: Restrictions must be reasonable in terms of:

-• Geography: The restricted area should be limited to where the acquired business actually operated or where its customers are located.
+- Geography: The restricted area should be limited to where the acquired business operated or where its customers are located.
 An overly broad geographic restriction (e.g., nationwide for a regional business) is unlikely to be enforced.

-• Activity: The prohibited activities must be narrowly defined to prevent direct competition with the acquired business.
+- Activity: Prohibited activities must be narrowly defined to prevent direct competition with the acquired business.
 It should not prevent the seller from working in an entirely different industry or capacity.

-• Consideration: The non-compete must be supported by adequate consideration, meaning the seller receives something of value in exchange for agreeing to the restriction.
-In an M&A transaction, the purchase price itself typically serves as this consideration.
+- Consideration: The non-compete must be supported by adequate consideration, meaning the seller receives something of value in exchange for agreeing to the restriction.
+In an M&A transaction, the purchase price typically serves as this consideration.

-• Importance of Legal Counsel: Engaging experienced legal counsel is non-negotiable.
-They can ensure the non-compete is tailored to the specific transaction, complies with both federal and state laws, and is drafted to maximize enforceability while protecting the seller’s legitimate interests.
+- Importance of Legal Counsel: Engaging experienced legal counsel is non-negotiable.
+They ensure the non-compete is tailored to the specific transaction, complies with both federal and state laws, and is drafted to maximize enforceability while protecting the seller’s legitimate interests.

 Alternatives to Traditional Non-Competes

-• Non-Solicitation Agreements: These agreements prevent the seller from soliciting former customers or employees of the acquired business for a specified period.
-They are generally viewed more favorably by courts than non-competes, as they are less restrictive on an individual’s ability to work.
+- Non-Solicitation Agreements: These prevent the seller from soliciting former customers or employees of the acquired business for a specified period.
+Courts generally view them more favorably than non-competes, as they are less restrictive on an individual’s ability to work.

-• Garden Leave Provisions: In situations where the seller remains with the company for a transition period, a “garden leave” clause might be used.
+- Garden Leave Provisions: When the seller remains with the company for a transition period, a “garden leave” clause might be used.
 This allows the departing executive to remain an employee (and be paid) but restricts them from working for a competitor or engaging in competitive activities during a notice period, effectively keeping them out of the market for a time without a direct non-compete.

 Case Studies: Real-World Strategic Sales